Home » Symptoms » Cat Symptoms A-Z » Sensitivity to Touch

 Basics and possible causes

-Sensitivity to touch can be triggered by a variety of factors that can be both physical and psychologicalPsychological refers to anything related to the mind or behavior.
+Sensitivity to touch can be triggered by a variety of factors, which can be both physical and psychologicalPsychological refers to anything related to the mind or behavior.
 In veterinary medicine, this can include the study of animal behavior, including stress responses and behavioral disorders..
-Physical causes include injuries, skin conditions, and neurological problems.
-A common cause is inflammation or injury to the skin or underlying tissue, leading to increased sensitivity.
+Physical causes include injuries, skin diseases, and neurological problems.
+A common cause is an inflammation or injury to the skin or underlying tissue, leading to increased sensitivity.

-Skin conditions such as allergies or parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
-Parasites can cause a variety of diseases in animals and humans. infestations can also contribute to sensitivity to touch.
-With allergies, the skin can be inflamed and irritated, leading to hypersensitivity.
-Parasites such as fleas or mites, which irritate the skin, can also cause similar symptoms.
+Skin conditions such as allergies or parasiticParasitic refers to diseases or conditions caused by parasites.
+Parasitic infections can affect the digestive tract, skin, and other organ systems. infestations can also contribute to sensitivity to touch.
+In the case of allergies, the skin may be inflamed and irritated, leading to hypersensitivity.
+Parasites such as fleas or mites that irritate the skin can also cause similar symptoms.

 PsychologicalPsychological refers to anything related to the mind or behavior.
-In veterinary medicine, this can include the study of animal behavior, including stress responses and behavioral disorders. factors should not be ignored.
+In veterinary medicine, this can include the study of animal behavior, including stress responses and behavioral disorders. factors should not be disregarded.
 StressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or anxiety can lead to increased sensitivity to touch in a cat.
-This can be caused by changes in the environment, new animals in the household, or other stressful events.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or Anxiety can lead to an increased sensitivity to touch in a cat.
+This can be caused by changes in the environment, new animals in the household, or other stress-inducing events.

 Typical accompanying symptoms